 The ICAS Research Panel

-The Research Panel (formerly the Strategy and Research Advisory Group) is responsible for the strategic direction of the ICAS Research Centre.
+The Research Panel is responsible for the strategic direction of the ICAS Research Centre.
 The composition of the Group is diverse, with members representing practice, the public sector, business and academia.
 Profiles of the Research Panel members and ICAS staff are provided below.

 The Research Panel